apwbs/CAKE/README.md

 ## Guide to run the whole architecture
-In order to run the system, the following libraries must be installed: python3, charm https://github.com/JHUISI/charm, rsa, web3, python-decouple, pycryptodome.
+In order to run the system, the following libraries must be installed: python3, charm https://github.com/JHUISI/charm, rsa, web3 (python version), python-decouple, pycryptodome.

 The first thing to do is to generate the private/public keys:
 Open a terminal and